thatcherfreeman/utility-dctls/README.md

 **Band Interval**: If set to Equal, then each band will be a constant code value apart from the previous band.
 If set to Exponential, each band will be 2x the previous band.
 For pipelines expecting a log or gamma encoded image, use Equal, and for pipelines expecting a linear image, use Exponential (and probably turn off output clamping).

 **Continuous Mode**: Indicates whether either the color/mixture dimension and the exposure dimension should be continuous or discrete, or both.

 ---

+### Grid Chart DCTL

+Draws a grid or a grid of dots so you can see how the [Field Curvature DCTL](#field-curvature-dctl) behaves.
+Or to photograph with your real lenses and see how their cats eye looks.

+#### DCTL Parameters

+**Number of Grids**: Amount of boxes to put on the X-axis.

+**Grid Thickness Px**: Thickness of the lines in the grid or dots, in pixels

+**White Level**: Indicate the code value of the drawn whites in the frame.

+**Invert**: Invert the color of the chart so it's black lines on a white backdrop.

+**Chart Type**: Choose whether to draw the grid or to draw dots.

+---

+### Hot Pixel Removal DCTL

+Removes hot pixels from your image, on the conditions that the hot pixel occupies only one pixel in the frame.
+Each pixel is compared to its four neighbors (up, down, left, right) and if it is far from its neighbors, then we consider the pixel to be hot.
+If the pixel is hot, then it will be replaced by the average of its neighbors.

+#### DCTL Parameters
+**Threshold Linear (Stops)**: If on a linear state image, we will consider a pixel to be hot if it is more than this number of stops away from its neighbors (IE division between them).
+The thresholds for this tool are computed by comparing $$\sqrt{r^2 + g^2 + b^2}$$ for the input and neighboring pixels.

+**Threshold Log (Code Value)**: If we are on a log state image, we wil consider a pixel to be hot if the difference between this pixel and its neighbors exceeds this value (ie pure subtraction).

+**Remove Hot Pixels**: Check to remove pixels that are generally brighter than their neighbors.

+**Remove Black Pixels**: Check to remove pixels that are generall darker than their neighbors.

+**Hot Pixel Mask via Alpha**: If you have a mask which is 0.0 where the hot pixels are, pass them in to the alpha input of this DCTL and we'll try to remove them.

+**Show Mask**: Highlight in yellow all pixels that have been identified as hot pixels.

+**Image State**: Indicate whether you are passing in a linear or log state image, which controls which threshold it uses.

+---